 When the show returned to television in 2005 it was an obvious move to keep the orchestral background music and Russell T. Davies chose Murray Gold as the new composer for the show.
 Davies and Gold had worked together previously on "Queer as Folk", "The Second Coming" (with Christopher Eccleston) and "Casanova" (with David Tennant).
 Gold has continued in that role ever since, with his synth music orchestrated and conducted by Ben Foster and played by the BBC National Orchestra of Wales.
 In this way the show is enjoying a rebirth with bigger budgets, and bigger audiences coming from a new generation of children who haven't seen the older show.
 Television scripts in the black & white days had evolved from stage plays, and it showed with a lot of dialogue.
 The shows were also filmed on huge bulky cameras with little capacity for editing.
 The show today has a lot more action and conveys the story more by visual means, and as a consequence has more opportunity for music and it is not unusual for the music to overlap the dialogue (though kept low key so that viewers can still hear the words).

 Quite apart from its higher budget, Murray Gold's incidental music has mirrored changes in the programme in other ways too.
-The show and its music is more overtly emotional - emotion has always been there but usually toned down.
+The show and its music is more overtly emotional - emotion has always been there to a degree but usually toned down.
 Gold's music has also used recurring motifs to a greater extent, just as the show has placed more importance on the companions and how their characters develop as they join the Doctor on fantastic adventures, and then figure out their identity and place in the universe.
 Some musical themes also relate to the concepts which make up the story arcs.
 Although the seeds of these ideas had been sown earlier, and so they are not completely new, it has now become firmly established as a key part of the show.
 The Music of Doctor Who is now rightly celebrated outside of the show itself, with regular Doctor Who Concerts, more frequent CD releases and a wealth of fan activity on the internet.
-As the show approaches its 50th anniversary, who knows what musical treats lie in store.
+As the show passes its 50th anniversary, who knows what musical treats lie in store.

 It should be noted that in the 60s composers would score stories often without even seeing the scenes.
 If the music was too long for a scene then Dudley Simpson mentions that the composer would have to identify where to physically cut the magnetic tape to make an edit.
 Although things progressed, even in the 80s composers did not have the facilities to edit their music directly on to a copy of the video.
 That has all changed now and today's computer software allows precise synchronisation to picture.
 The other trend evident from comparing stories from different eras is towards more and more music on the show.
 Some early stories were quite sparse in terms of music, and a 25 minute episode might have only 1 or 2 minutes of stock music, perhaps a little more if a composer was commissioned.
 Again that has changed over time, with stories from the 70s, 80s and the current series averaging more and more music per episode.
 Another important point is that composers might have only a few weeks to create a story's music, and occasionally only days to compose, create parts, record, add effects and mix the sound.
 Under these circumstances the quality has varied, but some truly memorable music has been created.